Transportation in the Sacramento metropolitan area: SacRT light rail

-Stations

-Schedule

 For the Blue and Gold Lines, the trains operate from 4:30 a.m. to 12:30 a.m.
 Monday through Saturday, and 5 a.m. to 11 a.m. on Sunday.
 Headways are 15 minutes Monday through Friday until the evening, and 30 minutes during nights and weekends.

 For the Green Line, trains operate from 6 a.m. to 8:30 p.m.
 Monday through Friday with 30-minute headways at all times.
 There is no weekend service.

 Freight

 Most of the rail freight transport in the Sacramento is by Union Pacific Railroad.
 On one particular route in Midtown Sacramento, 5-10 trains pass through per day.
 Today, Sacramento serves as a major junction between east–west and north–south railroad lines - from San Francisco to Chicago, and from San Diego to Seattle.